milanmlft/ML-ExamProject/README.md

 # ML-ExamProject
-Exam project for the course "Statistical Foundations of Machine Learning (INFO-F422)" from ULB
+Exam project for the course "Statistical Foundations of Machine Learning (INFO-F422)" from ULB (Academic year 2017-2018).
+This course is based on the [Learning from Data](https://work.caltech.edu/telecourse.html) textbook by Yaser S. Abu-Mostafa.

+For the exam project, 2-3 problems from the book needed to be solved.

+## Warning!
+These notebooks serve as example and inspiration only.
+Don't blindly copy everything, it might be wrong and plagiarism is often heavily penalised.